Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_CheckPostingHistory.md

 You can check all stock postings that have been performed in the *Warehousing* module.
 Stock postings can be done automatically, that is, by the system, and manually by the user.
 If a business document number is provided in the *Document no.* column, the stock posting is automatic.
 If no business document number is displayed, the stock posting is a manual one.

-[comment]: <> (Verweis auf Basic OM process in Core1?
-Oder hier kurz erklären, wie prinzipiell die stock postings vom System/von den Belegen funktionieren?)
+[comment]: <> (Evtl.
+Verweis auf Basic OM process in Core1, wenn veröffentlicht)

-Automatic posting types
+**Automatic posting types**

 [comment]: <> (Evtl. doch manage warehouse with check procedure and automatic posting types)

+In case of customer orders:

-You can recognize that the posting is automatic by the presence of the Customer number, customer name and business document number in the posting history / material stock history.
+You can recognize that the posting is automatic by the presence of the customer/supplier number and name, and the business document number in the posting history / material stock history.

 Every order that is imported into the system is linked to a business document, the head document.
-The head document, regardless of the business document it is, as this can be determined by the customer, makes a "reservation" posting in the *Warehousing* module.
-The material is then reserved, reducing only the material available stock (not the real stock).
+The head document, regardless of the business document it is, as this can be determined by the customer, makes a reservation posting in the *Warehousing* module.
+The material is then reserved.
+This reservation has no effect on the actual physical stock, but it reduces the material available stock, that is, the number of units that are available to be sold.

-When a delivery head (usually the delivery note) is created, it makes two postings in the stock history: a "waiting for picking" posting to withdraw the physical stock in the system, thus reducing the real stock in the warehouse, and a second reservation posting with a negative sign to clear the initial reservation.
-The result of all materials processed in the order must be 0.
+When a delivery head, usually the delivery note, is created, this business document makes two postings in the stock history.
+The first one is a reserved for open delivery note posting (also known as waiting for picking) to withdraw the physical stock in the system, thus reducing the physical stock in the warehouse.
+The second one is a reservation posting with a negative sign to clear the initial reservation.
+The result of all materials processed in the order must always be 0.

-Once the material has left the warehouse, that is, the delivery note has been closed, the "waiting for picking" posting is updated into a "sale" posting.
+Once the material has left the warehouse, that is, the delivery note has been closed, the reserved for open delivery note posting is updated into a sale posting.

-In the case of supplier orders:
+In case of supplier orders:

 - Order business document created -> Order posting -> Menge 500 / Bewegung 500, no physical stock increased, but available stock (for the calculation is positive)
 - Order business document processed -> Purchase posting -> Menge 500 / Bewegung 500, physical stock increased (material received in warehouse)